 If a paper is submitted without a recommended editor, it will show up in the weekly digest email under the category ‘Papers currently without an editor.’
 Please review this weekly email and volunteer to edit papers that look to be in your domain.
 If you choose to be an editor in the issue thread type the command

-@whedon assign @yourhandle as editor
+@whedon assign @yourhandle as editor or simply

 How papers are assigned to editors¶